anish9/LEDNet-Person-Portrait-real-time-efficient-segmentation/README.md

 ```

 ## Model Info
-> Model file is just 21Mb which makes it compact for real world efficiency.
+> Model file is just 21Mb which makes it compact for real world efficiency.(pre_trained weights is available on weights folder)

 > Trained for 50 epochs with batch size of 3 because of constrained GPU(Learning Rate decay Used) which is different from  original implementation.